 Camaya Bali is set among lush green rice terraces, and features bamboo houses that are absolutely dreamy at every corner.
 Most are 1 to 2 bedrooms, with a common area, and feature stunning hammocks overlooking the rice fields and a gorgeous outdoor private hot tub.
 There’s also a restaurant on property (that had delicious nasi and mie gorgeng!).
 It’s a serene ultra-instagrammable Bali dream.

 While Camaya Bali is the perfect place to relax with a loved one or some friends for a night or two, I have to be honest that after more than 1 or 2 days you might feel a little TOO remote.
 We had a great time here with another couple, but I definitely wish I had brought more games and entertainment and definitely more wine (hah!) since you are OUT there and there is nowhere to go grocery shopping nearby.
 While it was a very unique experience, it’s not necessarily a luxury experience.
-The accommodations are lovely, and so unique, but they are pretty “pop-up luxury”, made from simple bamboo and open walls (if you hate bugs, you should NOT stay here!)
+The accommodations are lovely, and so unique, but they are pretty “pop-up luxury”, made from simple bamboo and open walls.

 Although it was one of the most unique and remote experiences I’ve had in Bali, and definitely made for some stunning views and photos, I have to say if you are only in Bali for a week or so, it is far to travel (a few hours each way) to get to Camaya and I prefer staying in luxury hotels in Bali ( you can read about my favorites here in my Best Bali Hotels blog post or all of my favorite Bali honeymoon hotels here).